 |Evergreen leads Agape|

 If the concept of a 75 mile match race seems odd today, then the next race was unbelievable - being a course of some 250 mile distance race on Lake Huron.
 This race started after a break of two days for repairs.
 Evergreen was the early leader as the boats ran up the lake in a moderate breeze.
 She had a substantial lead by the time they reached the first mark, some 40 miles away.
 However, the mark boat was out of position by five or six miles, and when it finally appeared out of the patchy fog and rain, it was Agape who had a better angle to the mark, and she rounded ahead.
 A midnight-to-dawn spinnaker duel later ensued, with poles on the headstays and both boats wiping out repeatedly, but Evergreen emerged the leader, sneaking around the third mark, off Port Huron, just 13 seconds ahead.
-But it was all to no avail, however, when a chainplate on broke several hours later in an increasing breeze and Evergreen’s mast went overboard.
-Her protest that the out-of-position mark had prejudiced her first position was disallowed, but she was granted another two days for repairs.
+But it was all to no avail, however, when a chainplate on Evergreen broke several hours later in an increasing breeze and her mast went overboard.
+Evergreen's protest that the out-of-position mark had prejudiced her first position was disallowed, but she was granted another two days for repairs.

 By this stage, Agape led the series 3-2 as a result of Evergreen’s faults and defaults, and she needed just one win to retain the Cup for the US (the record is not clear but the history suggests that the long distance race may have counted for two points).